jefri931/pwmless-brightness-control/README.md

 The app adds a brightness slider inside the decky plugin.

+## Attribution

+This project is derived from [vibrantDeck](https://github.com/libvibrant/vibrantDeck) and is licensed under the GNU General Public License v3.0 to comply with the original project's licensing requirements.
+The vibrantDeck project is copyright (c) libvibrant and is licensed under the GNU General Public License v3.0.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 Steps to run from github:
 1. Open Desktop Mode
 2. Install Node.js 18 or newer